legendarycode3/vending-machine-smart-contract/README.md

 ### Variables:
 * ****`i_owner`****: Stores the address of the contract owner (the deployer).
 It is set once in the constructor and cannot be changed afterward because it is `immutable`. </br>
     * Purpose: </br>
-    Identifies the owner of the contract.
+    Identifies the owner of the contract. </br>
+    Used for access control
 * ****`STOCK_PRICE`****: The fixed price of one stock/item in the vending machine.
 Set to `0.1 ether`.
 Since it is `constant`, its value cannot be modified. </br>
 * ****`INITIAL_STOCKS`****: Defines the initial inventory of the vending machine when the contract is deployed.
 Set to `500`. </br>
 * ****`s_stocksBalance`****: Tracks the number of stocks/items owned by each address.
 The vending machine's inventory is stored under `address(this)`, while purchased stocks are stored under the buyer's address. </br>